mecharmor/Computer-Networks/applications/tcp-message-app/README.md

 * Cory Lewis 917359162

+# Grade

+90/100

+Comments:

+* In option 1, when I request the list of connected clients, it also shows the ones that were disconnected.

+* In option 5, when two clients are talking between them, one of them do not receive the text from the other.
+It only shows in screen input from that client.
+Also, you don't provide a way to exit from the channel without closing the client.

+* When I desconnect clients closing the terminal windows, the server does not ackownledges that the connection from those clients was closed.
+This is one important step that you needed to implement by yourself.

+* Sorry too many minor mistakes that were expected to be handled and are important in computer networks.

+#
 * Multithreaded Client/Server TCP Message APP With Primitive Sockets
 * Description: TCP Client/Server app that uses the socket library in python to develop a server and client class that utilize these sockets in talking with one another.